Lemoncode/redux-chat-front/00_ES6/04 redux_saga/README.md

 }
 ```

-- Before connecting the socket let's copy from _chat.container.business.js_ the function named
+- Before connecting the socket let's copy from _./src/pages/chat.container.business.js_ the function named
-_establishRoomSocketConnection_ (rather we could place this in a _api_ or _common_ folder),
+_establishRoomSocketConnection_ (rather we could place this in a _api_ or _common_ folder).
-let's append this helper at the bottom of the file.

 _./src/sagas/business.js_

 ```javascript